Protoboarmia porcelaria

-Protoboarmia porcelaria, the porcelain gray or dash-lined looper, is a Geometrid species of moth found throughout North America, except in the far north.
+Protoboarmia porcelaria, the porcelain gray or dash-lined looper, is a moth in the Geometrid family found throughout North America, primarily in the east and northwest.
 The species was first described by Achille Guenée in 1857.

 Description

 Adult

 Adults have a wingspan of 27–30 mm.
 The wings are brown gray and have crossed brown/gray curved lines.
 At least one of these lines has a small tooth-like dentation along the length.
 There is a blotch of black at the postmedian start and a discal spot where the antemedian line crosses the costa.
 The hindwing discal mark is usually in the center.

 Immature

 Mature caterpillars are 25 mm in length and have a distinct Y-pattern on segments one through six.
 There is only one generation a year in the northern range while there are two in its southern range.
 The head is gray with a cream colored herringbone pattern on the lobes.
 The body is slim and is mottled gray and white with a white dorsum.